JupyterPhysSciLab/JupyterPiDAQ/Documentation/User Guide.md

 3. Once a trace is activated you can give it a title and must select: the data acquisition board, channel, sensor, units and gain from the available drop-down menus.
-4. Once your traces are set up decide whether they should be displayed in multiple stacked graphs or all on the same graph.
+4. Once all your traces are set up decide whether they should be displayed in multiple stacked graphs or all on the same graph.
 Uncheck the box to display all on one graph.
 5. Select the data collection rate (3 Hz is currently the maximum rate).
-6. When everything is set they way you wish, click on the "Set Parameters" button.
+6. When everything is set the way you wish, click on the "Set Parameters" button.
 The collection parameters will be displayed and a button to start the data collection will appear.
 7. The "start" button will convert to a "stop" button once data collection is started.
-The data graph(s) will update a roughly 1 Hz, so you can monitor the progress of the data collection.
+The data graph(s) will update at roughly 1 Hz, so you can monitor the progress of the data collection.
 8. Click the "stop" button to end data collection.
 It can take a while to stop if the data collection has got ahead of the graphic